pm2-hive/pm2-hive.github.io/docs/faq.md

 Make sure the 443 port is opened and/or set the proxy config:
 `PM2_PROXY=<proxy-address> pm2 link <secret> <public>`

-- You are using an old version of Node.js or PM2.
+- You are using a old PM2 version.
+Update PM2 to latest: `npm install pm2@latest -g`
-Make sure you are using at least Node.js v0.11.x or higher (node v0.12.x or iojs v.2.x is recommended).
-Make sure you are using the latest version of PM2 https://github.com/Unitech/PM2/releases.

 - You have concurrent PM2 sending data to the same bucket with an identical server name.
 Make sure you have only one PM2 instance launched `ps -aux | grep PM2`

-- Refresh your connection to Keymetrics. `pm2 interact stop` then `pm2 interact start`.
+- Refresh your connection to Keymetrics. `pm2 link stop` then `pm2 link start`.
 Also don't forget to refresh the dashboard itself, it might help sometimes.

 ## 2. The versioning buttons (Rollback/Pull/Upgrade) aren't working